Locations

 Multipliers: Elevating the leadership mindset

-A leading provider of software for property and casualty insurers recognized a need to become more agile and tap into its full capabilities.
+A leading provider of software for property and casualty insurers recognised a need to become more agile and tap into its full capabilities.
 To do so, the company needed an engaging way to virtually build excitement within the group, which was located remotely, while expanding its leadership skills, particularly for financial leaders.

 Learn more